 Insurance Service: Maintains life insurance programs that give financial security and peace of mind for Servicemembers, Veterans, and their families.

-Benefits Assistance Service: Facilitates client services and outreach, web communications, and ensures quality and training for VBA employees who engage Servicemembers, Veterans, and their families through client services such as the National Call Center.
+Benefits Assistance Service: Facilitates outreach, web/social media communications, and public contact services across the administration, oversees transition assistance, and ensures quality and training for VBA employees who engage with Servicemembers, Veterans, and their families through client services such as the National Call Center.

 Education Service: Administers VA's education programs that provide education and training benefits to eligible Active Duty, National Guard, and Reserve Servicemembers, Veterans, and dependents.

 Loan Guaranty Service: Provides oversight of the VA Guaranteed Home Loan Program that guarantees home loans in varying amounts.
 Ensures Veteran's rights are protected when purchasing a home under this program.
 Oversees administration of specially adapted housing grants for certain severely disabled Servicemembers and Veterans so they can adapt or acquire suitable housing.

 Vocational Rehabilitation & Employment (VR&E) Service: Assists Servicemembers and Veterans with service-connected disabilities to prepare for, obtain, and maintain suitable employment; start their own business; or receive independent-living services.
 Oversees their education and provides career counseling to help guide career paths and ensure the most effective use of VA benefits.

 Employment and Economic Impact:The Office of Employment and Economic Impact is dedicated to helping transitioning Servicemembers, Veterans, and their families take advantage of the benefits they have earned to connect with meaningful careers and achieve long-term economic success.